Productivity & Workflow

 4. Click "Find All"

-5. Copy results to new file
+5. Copy matches to a new file

 import re